-Repository % of Base Determines the size of the IBM repository logical drive as a percentage of the primary device (base logical drive).
+Repository % of Base (100 for Instant Recovery)Determines the size of the IBM repository logical drive as a percentage of the primary device (base logical drive).
 The size can range from 1% to 100%.
 The more write activity that occurs on the primary drive, the more space the repository logical drive requires.